Golf Tutorials

 A good golf swing is a flowing, dynamic motion towards the target.
 When the downswing begins, there is a slight lateral shift to the lead side, followed by a powerful rotation.
 If that "shift" is missing and you just "spin out" on your back foot, the low point of your swing will be stuck behind the golf ball, once again leading to a thin or topped shot.

-How to Fix It: get moving For forward
+How to Fix It: Get Moving Forward

 Cause #4: The Dreaded "Chicken Wing"